Golf - Munoz pads Greenbrier lead

-Sebastian Munoz followed up his opening 61 with a three-under-par 67 to increase his lead to three strokes after the second round of the Greenbrier Classic in West Virginia on Friday.
+(Reuters) - Sebastian Munoz followed up his opening 61 with a three-under-par 67 to increase his lead to three strokes after the second round of the Greenbrier Classic in West Virginia on Friday.

 The Colombian posted a 12-under 128 halfway total on the Old White TPC in White Sulphur Springs.
 Ben Martin (67) and Hudson Swafford (66) moved into a share of second on nine-under.